IBM-Cloud/arch-hybrid-data-carcare/README.md

 This is a IBM hosted version of swift over open stack.
 Using the bluemix gui create the OSV2 service using the "Add Service or API" then choose "Object Storage (v2).
+Once the service has been created, click it to go to the details view.
+Select the cloud to use (in this case IBM Cloud Public) and click Save.
 The service can be bound to a Bluemix Application (note bluemix suppots Applications, Containers and Virtual Machines).
 See below for more information on containers.